desmos-labs/desmos/x/reports/spec/02-concepts.md

 The creation date of a report represents the block time at which the report has been stored on the chain.
 This cannot be specified externally and is assigned automatically when handling a `MsgCreateReport`.

 ## User Target
-The user target contains the data of the reported user.
+A user target object should be used when reporting a specific user.

 ### User
 The address of the reported user.